This was presented at LeadersConnect at Faulkner University in Montgomery, Alabama, on June 18, 2024, by Shawn D. Mathis, PhD.

 Several Greek terms reinforce the universality of this command:

 The gospel is to be carried into the entirety of the inhabited world and proclaimed to every part of creation.
-There is no implied limitation—geographical, cultural, or social.
+There appears to be no explicit limitation—geographical, cultural, or social.

 Matthew 28:18–20